-f.
-CSHO Responsibilities.
+- f.
+CSHO Responsibilities. - i.

-i.
 Inspection Preparation.
-Inspections conducted under the authority of this SEP will be comprehensive programmed inspections as discussed below:

-1. If the assignment is for a single establishment, a comprehensive inspection will be conducted for that specific site location.
-2. If the assignment listing is for a department/division, it may be impractical to perform a comprehensive inspection of all of the covered establishments.
-The CSHO, in consultation with the compliance supervisor, must use their expertise and experience to determine which of the covered establishments to inspect. - A. The CSHO will perform a hazard assessment of the survey assignment which may include establishments covered by the High DART Rate categories and should be considered for inspection. - B. The CSHO will inspect the employer's written safety & health programs and procedures; minutes from safety committee meetings and self-audits; and injury/illness records as part of the hazard assessment.
-Under the authority of 29 CFR 1904.30(a), the employer can be required to furnish separate OSHA 300s and 300As for each establishment; even when their survey data is reported for multiple establishments.
+Inspections conducted under the authority of this inspection targeting schedule will be comprehensive programmed inspections as discussed below: - A. If the assignment is for a single establishment, a comprehensive inspection will be conducted for that specific site location. - B. If the assignment listing is for a department/division, it may be impractical to perform a comprehensive inspection of all of the covered establishments as reflected on the secondary page of the assignment.
+The CSHO, in consultation with the compliance supervisor, must use their expertise and experience to determine which of the covered establishments to inspect.
+1. The CSHO will perform a hazard assessment of the survey assignment which may include establishments covered by the high DART rate categories and should be considered for inspection.
+2. The CSHO will inspect the employer's written safety & health programs and procedures; minutes from safety committee meetings and self-audits; and injury/illness records as part of the hazard assessment. - ii.
+Inspection Process.
+Consideration must be given to all potentially hazardous areas or operations.
+Where they are applicable to the survey assignment, those operations and processes covered by the identified high DART rate employer categories should be included in the inspection process. - A..
+All inspections should be initiated at the primary address of the survey assignment listed on the primary page of the targeting schedule.